Table of Contents

 From islands off the Adriatic Coast to incredible national parks, Croatia is truly the place to be!
 With its history dating back to the Roman and Greek empires, the country has become a popular hotspot.
 Feast your eyes on historical landmarks, dip your toes in crystal clear waters, and explore breathtaking natural landscapes.
 The popular TV series Game of Thrones has also put Croatia on the map as one of the must-visit destinations for fans; the city of Dubrovnik took center stage as a filming location for the fictional town, King’s Landing.

-Croatia has opened its international borders to all international travelers.
-Non-EU/EEA nationals travelers will need to present a negative COVID-19 test upon arrival to be granted entry.
+Croatia has opened its international borders to international travelers.
+All EU/EEA citizens and permanent residents can enter Croatia without any restrictions.
+Non-EU/EEA nationals travelers are allowed to enter Croatia for tourism (with a paid reservation) or for business.
+They will need to present a negative COVID-19 test upon arrival to be granted entry or enter 7 to 14 days of self-isolation at their accommodation.
 To keep updated with the latest travel restrictions, refer to our free COVID-19 travel restrictions guide.

 Read on to discover the answer to the question, is it safe to travel to Croatia?